anne-moshyedi/Natural_Language_Processing/README.md

 # NLP- Entity Resolution
-This is a project completed by Taylor Kramer and Anne Moshyedi.
-It focuses on generating a solution to a problem called Entity Resolution that lies within the scope of Natural Language Processing.
+This project focuses on generating a solution to a problem called Entity Resolution that lies within the scope of Natural Language Processing.
 Entity Resolution deals with disambiguating entities across, or within, datasets, in order to consolidate and strengthen the integrity of the data.

 This document provides a brief overview of the project.
 Further documentation can be found in academic paper that will be available soon.

-This code was created for use at SWIFT.

 ## Use Case
 The specific use case that is explored deals with matching a user entry, in this case a bank or company address, against an extensive dictionary that contains all of the possible exact addresses.